 Andrew MacGillivray Marketing Director, Thinkbox

-Thinkbox’s new TV ad will be screened across a variety of broadcast and on-demand TV channels represented by Thinkbox’s shareholders and their partner channels.
-Thinkbox’s shareholders are Channel 4, ITV, Sky Media, Turner Broadcasting, and UKTV who together represent over 99% of commercial TV advertising revenue through their owned and partner TV channels.
+This ad was screened across a variety of broadcast and on-demand TV channels represented by Thinkbox’s shareholders and their partner channels.
+Thinkbox’s shareholders are Channel 4, ITV, Sky Media, Turner Media, and UKTV who together represent over 99% of commercial TV advertising revenue through their owned and partner TV channels.

 - Agency: Red Brick Road